 Each unit includes features to help ensure your safety:

 - Smoke detectors

 LTD (Lane Transit District) is the bus system in Eugene.
-Your UO ID is a free bus pass.
+UO students and employees have access to a free bus pass, find more information at the UO’s Transportation Services website.
 You can find bus routes at ltd.org.
 The EmX is an express bus that runs every 10 minutes from campus to the downtown Eugene station.
 From there LTD will take you to most Lane County destinations.

 Spencer View, Agate Apartments, and Moon Court

 Any vehicle parked at Spencer View, Agate Apartments, or Moon Court must display the assigned resident parking permit provided by UO Transportation Services.
 Only one numbered permit per assigned space or unit will be issued and only for a resident vehicle.